sinawebgard/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1
 ## Data

+**To graders:** *After I submitted the assignment, I added a further explanation about two strategies I employed for imputing missing data.
+You can find this extra part at the end of the relevant section.
+The extra explanation was not part of the required assignment so if you wish please ignore the latest version of files and look for the commit marked as "final edit"- the version corresponds with my submitted SHA-1 and although was pushed slightly after 11:30 deadline (I was working on the assignment until last minute) but was still accepted by the submission page so I hope you would find it acceptable to grade too.*

 The data consists of two months of data from an anonymous individual collected by a personal activity monitoring device during the months of October and November, 2012 and include the number of steps taken in 5 minute intervals each day.

 The variables included in this dataset are: